 Software-as-a-Service as a model is taking care of it.
 Analysts agree that SaaS is growing and the markets for various SaaS solutions are becoming saturated and even cluttered with offerings.
 SaaS marketing is becoming a critical issue.

-Choosing an outsourcing partner is just as important as hiring your own employees.
+Choosing an outsource marketing company is just as important as hiring your own employees.
 When it comes to marketing, the stakes are high: your entire pipeline relies on it.
 Today, when a lot of marketing practices rely on industry tools and are very specific for a type of product or service, the choice of a partner becomes a cornerstone in managing your marketing.

-We’re about to distill the agency selection process that would help you identify a suitable partner to manage your SaaS marketing.
+We’re about to distill the SaaS marketing agency selection process that would help you identify a suitable partner to manage your SaaS marketing.
 And firstly, we will ask a few very important questions.

 Questions you will need answered